 Seeing the need for a specialized delivery service, Leavenworth and Pike’s Peak Express Company took an opportunity to expand into this void.
 From this important decision was born one of the most iconic pieces of American History—The Pony Express.
 No event in American History has captured the imagination of young and old alike, more than the excitement created by those young riders and their horses, as they rode across the western half of our continent.

 A Bit of Pony Express History...

 The Pony Express preferred to employ the youngest riders they could, in part for their resilience, and in part for how light they were.
 The less a man weighed the longer the horse could run and the more cargo the rider could carry.
-Since the horses were put to go full tilt for 10 to 15 miles at a stretch before changing, this was of vital importance.
+Since the horses could go full tilt for 10 to 15 miles at a stretch before changing, this was of vital importance.
 The rider changed out every 75 to 100 miles, but the mail never so much as slowed even in the worst of weather.
-While the average trip from coast to coast (On Horseback!) took 10 days, when they delivered Lincoln’s Inaugural Address, the trip was made in a mere 7 days and 17 hours.
+While the average trip from coast to coast (on horseback!) took 10 days, when they delivered Lincoln’s Inaugural Address, the trip was made in a mere 7 days and 17 hours.

-Get the 1953 movie ‘Pony Express’ featuring Charleston Heston and Rhonda Fleming!
+For entertainment, get the 1953 movie ‘Pony Express’ featuring Charleston Heston and Rhonda Fleming!
 This is a classic about this amazing American institution and the trials and efforts of the men and women who fought to make it a reality.
-Gather friends and family on Pony Express Day...celebrate the Pioneer spirit of the Old West!
+Gather together friends and family in celebration of the Pioneer spirit of the Old West!

 Giddy up!
 Ride 'em cowboy!